Wednesday, May 31, 2023

 Help you keep a consistent cadence and speed

-There are many more reasons to use e-bike gears than not to!
+There are many more reasons to use e-bike gears than not!

 Most e-bikes (and their riders) need gears, even if using them with pedal assist and a throttle.
 Shifting gears regularly will make it easier to ride uphill, keep you from going too fast downhill, and save your brake pads and battery from wear and tear.

 Another great thing about gears is that you can keep your pedal assist level low while using the gears.
-When I started riding, I always increased the pedal assist when I needed to get up a hill.
-And, since I live in and around a ton of hills, I was using up my battery quickly going up hills and putting more strain on my brakes while going back down the hills.
-So you can save a lot of wear and tear on your e-bike by using the gear shifts.
+When I started riding, I increased the pedal assist to level 3 or 4 when riding up a hill.
+However, I depleted my battery charge quickly by riding this way.
+But, I learned to save a lot of wear and tear on my e-bike by using the gear shifts.

 Here’s another thing to love about having gears… If your battery runs out of charge, switching to a low gear will help you pedal home, even without motor assistance.
-Further, if you want to preserve your battery or give yourself a bit more of a challenge, you can turn off the battery power and ride home on a lower gear.
+Further, if you want to preserve your battery or give yourself more of a challenge, you can turn off the battery power and ride home in lower gear.

-However, it’s interesting to note that some electric bikes, either by choice or because they’re less expensive models, may not have gears that shift.
+However, it’s interesting to note that some electric bikes, either by choice or because they’re less expensive models, may not have mechanical gears that shift.
+These e-bike models often have a belt-drive system, which has many benefits.
+Watch this electric bike review to see a quiet, lightweight belt-drive e-bike and its advantages:

 There are a few benefits to having an e-bike without gears.
-One good reason for not having gears on an e-bike is that you intend to mostly cruise and/or rely on the motor and/or throttle to propel you forward when you need help.
+A good reason for not having gears on an electric bike is that you intend to cruise.
+Or you plan to rely on the motor and/or throttle to propel you forward when you need help.

-If you intend to ride almost exclusively for leisure and to avoid climbing hills, then it could make sense to get an e-bike without gears.
-Your ride will be simple and you’ll save a small amount of money on maintenance and probably on the e-bike itself.
+If you intend to ride for leisure and avoid climbing steep hills, then it might make sense to buy an e-bike without gears.
+Your ride will be simple, you’ll save money on maintenance, and you may save money on an e-bike.

 Find out more about riding with only a throttle or pedal assistance: